nicoayamen/dicer/backend/db/README.md

 3. DB reset: ```npm run db:reset```

 # Accessing and Resetting the Database

 ## Accessing the Database
-Type the following commands into your terminal:
+Type the following commands into the terminal:

 ```
 psql -U labber